 Parcel or special deliveries (like flowers) that do not include a name and proper mailing address are returned to the sender.
 As well, the Residence Office does not accept cash-on-delivery (COD) deliveries or items dropped off by parents or friends.

 Quiet hours vary depending on the floor you live on.

 On quiet floors, quiet hours are from 8 p.m. to 8 a.m., seven days a week.

 On a regular floor, quiet hours are from 10 p.m. to 8 a.m., Sunday to Thursday and from 1 a.m. to 8 a.m. on Fridays and Saturdays.

 Waste and recycling containers are provided in each suite.
 When your garbage is full, you can bring it to the refuse room on the main floor, near the west elevator.

 We encourage you to recycle as much as possible to help reduce waste.
-All recyclables should be rinsed thoroughly and placed in the hallway receptacles.
+All recyclables should be rinsed thoroughly and placed in the recycle room on the main floor near the west elevator.
 You do not need to separate your recycling.

 Put refundable items, like pop bottles and cans, in the appropriate containers on each floor, which are located near the elevator.
 All money collected from refundable items is donated to the Residence Life Program and used for student programming.

 High-speed Wi-Fi is available throughout MacEwan Residence for regular academic use, such as email, Internet research and those much-needed study breaks (a.k.a. cat videos).
 Each suite also has its own active data port that you can connect to your computer or gaming console for heavier data usage.
 Netflix binge, anyone?